 Instructions

-- Grease your 9 x 9 baking pan with sesame oil.
+- Grease your 9 x 9 baking dish with sesame oil.

-- Cook your rice according to package instructions in your rice cooker or pot.
-Once cooked, season your hot rice in sugar and rice vinegar.
+- Cook short grain rice according to package instructions in your rice cooker or pot.
+Once cooked, season your hot rice with sugar, salt and rice vinegar and mix with a rice paddle.

-- Transfer to greased baking dish and spread rice out evenly.
-Optional: Sprinkle sesame seeds and a crushed nori sheet over the rice.
+- Transfer cooked rice to greased baking dish and spread rice out evenly.
+Optional: Sprinkle sesame seeds and furikake over the rice.

 - Preheat oven to 500 degrees F.

-- Next strain the canned tuna of liquid.
-In a bowl, mix tuna with kewpie mayo, sriracha sauce, sugar and salt.
+- In a medium bowl, mix strained tuna with kewpie mayo, sriracha sauce, sugar and salt.
 Layer that on top of the rice and spread it out evenly.

-- Then peel and slice your avocados.
+- Then peel and thinly slice avocados.
 Spread the avocado over the tuna layer.
-Generously drizzle more kewpie mayo and sriracha sauce over top in a diagonal fashion.
+Generously drizzle more kewpie mayo and sriracha sauce over top.

 - Broil in oven for 10 minutes until the sauce is bubbling.
 Optional: garnish with green onions.
-Slice into 20 pieces and scoop a piece of the filling into half a sheet of nori and enjoy!
+Slice with a wet knife into 20 pieces and scoop a piece of the filling into half a sheet of nori and enjoy!

 Rosario M